-"On the other hand, had it so occurred and a statement of it been published, it would only have served as an incentive for others to conjure up some plan whereby they might prevent an occurrence of phenomena, instead of being content to witness them in the simple manner in which they do occur.
-To my mind it would be as reasonable to sever the wire and then ask the operator to send your message, as it is to violate the conditions which experience has taught me are essential in these experiments in order to obtain successful results; and when the investigator comes in the spirit of a seeker for truth instead of trying to prove me an impostor, I shall be most happy to unite with him in the further pursuit of these experiments.-Very truly yours,
+"On the other hand, had it so occurred and a statement of it been published, it would only have served as an incentive for others to conjure some plan whereby they might prevent an occurrence of phenomena, instead of being content to witness them in the simple manner in which they do occur.
+To my mind it would be as reasonable to sever the wire and then ask the operator to send your message as it is to violate the conditions which experience has taught me are essential in these experiments in order to obtain successful results; and when the investigator comes in the spirit of a seeker for truth instead of trying to prove me an impostor, I shall be most happy to unite with him in the further pursuit of these experiments.- Very truly Yours, can medium recalls - in a manner no less urgent than civil - to the recollection of our modern "men of science" the first rules of experimentation in natural science, may suffice for the present to afford the reader an idea of the intellectual worth of the man who was sentenced to three months' imprisonment with hard labor, on the charge of fraud brought against him by a young "man of science."